rcobanov/Lab4_Robin-Cobanov/README.md

 # Lab4_Robin-Cobanov
+This is a webpage that authenticates a user using JSON webtoken.
+On successful login, the users browser will receive a cookie that holds a JWT.
+Once logged in, the authorization system is role-based and has four levels of access rights.
+The users and the data are stored in a sqlite database.

+## How to run

+1. Start by cloning this repository `git clone git@github.com:rcobanov/Lab4_Robin-Cobanov.git`
+2. Navigate your way to the foler you chose to clone the repository into.
+3. Run `npm install` in the terminal to install needed dependencies.
+4. To start the server, write `npm run runServer`.
+5. Te website can be accessed on ´localhost:5000`

 ## Login
 You can log in to the page by using any of the default users, or register a new one.